Ready Set Gold Corporation: Ready Set Gold Announces Appointment of Robert S. Middleton as VP Exploration

 Mailing of Proxy Materials for Upcoming AGM

-The Company also announces that it has mailed and will shortly file on SEDAR its management proxy materials for the upcoming annual general and special meeting of shareholders currently scheduled to be held on October 21, 2021 (the "AGM"), at which normal-course meeting matters will be discussed as well as matters raised in a purported dissident requisition.
+The Company also announces that it has mailed and filed on SEDAR its management proxy materials for the upcoming annual general and special meeting of shareholders currently scheduled to be held on October 12, 2021 (the "AGM"), at which normal-course meeting matters will be discussed as well as matters raised in a purported dissident requisition.

 Proxies in respect of the AGM must be received by the Company's transfer agent, Alliance Trust Company, in advance of the proxy voting deadline, which is October 7, 2021, at 10:00 a.m.
 (Vancouver time).
 If shareholders are in need of assistance with voting, please contact the Company's transfer agent, Alliance Trust Company, at (403) 237-6111 or toll free at 1-877-537-6111 or by email at inquiries@alliancetrust.ca.